diando70/educational-pilot/OfficialDeliverables/DSTRL/pilot2/PAs/upt_pilot2_scenario.md

   * Minor performance considerations for scaling beyond pilot scope
   * Some initial user familiarisation requirements for digital credential concepts
 * **Feedback from users**:
-  Positive response from graduate students, particular appreciation for Micro-credential digitisation and potential for international academic mobility
+  Positive response from graduate students, particular appreciation for Micro-credential digitisation and potential for international academic mobility, negative for teh complicated method for those with minimum digital skills, without training only a few could have succeded
 * **Impact on user experience and feasibility**:
   Demonstrates successful feasibility of hybrid trust model approach for Romanian technical university context.
 Strong potential demonstrated for enhancing graduate student mobility and credential recognition across Europe.